KumoCorp/kumomta/docs/userguide/operation/status.md

 This will be important if you ever need to reach out for support.

+## Monitoring

-If you have configured an HTTP listener, you can access server metrics with:
+If you have configured an HTTP listener, you can access server metrics in Prometheus format with:

 ```console
 $ curl -i 'http://localhost:8000/metrics'